rocher/mold/docs/index.md

 All variable values are assigned in a single TOML file.
 The accepted file format is the most simple TOML format, with a single `vairable = "value"` assignment per line.
+Multiline variables are supported, as well.

 ### Defined settings

-It is possible to use variables prefixed with `mold-`, like `mold-overwrite`, to specify Mold settings inside the definitions file.
+It is possible to use special variables prefixed with `mold-`, like `mold-delete-source-files`, to specify Mold settings inside the definitions file.
 Settings specified by the command line or the library interface can be overwritten by these defined settings.
-This enables the possibility to easily remember and force some settings during development, regardless of the settings in the project configuration.
+This enables the possibility to easily remember and force some settings during development or production, regardless of the settings used in the project configuration.

 ### Template inclusion

-Mold allows the inclusion of template files, which must have extension `molt`.
-This opens the possibility to write small snippets or generic templates that can be used across projects.
+Mold allows the inclusion of template files, which must end with the extension `molt`.
+This opens the possibility to write small snippets or generic templates that can be easily shared across projects (eg, for headers or footers).
+Template files are processed like regular files, so can contain mold variables, too.